Barty-Bart/openai-realtime-api-voice-assistant-V2/README.md

 # OpenAI Realtime API Voice Assistant

+**This is an upgraded version of the V1 repo: https://github.com/Barty-Bart/openai-realtime-api-voice-assistant**

 This project implements an AI-powered inbound call agent for Bart's Automotive, a fictional automotive business.
 It uses OpenAI's new realtime API and integrates with Twilio to handle incoming phone calls.

+## Upgrades

+This version now has:

+- RAG using OpenAI Assistants API
+- Function Calling
+- Caller History

+This version uses Make.com as the backend for processing all RAG and Function Calls.

+This means that you can simply copy the main index.js file, paste it into your favourite AI tool (e.g., ChatGPT) and ask it to modify the function calls for you.

+And as a non-coder, you can now run all of your automations/ function calls within Make.com.

+This entire build was made for beginners!
+Hope you enjoy :)

 ## Features